chubbyanh/maias-orchard/README.md

 ### Strategy
   __The business goals of this website are:__
   - To build an online presence
-  - To increase engagement with existing customers and prospects
+  - To increase engagement with existing customers
   - To get more leads
   - To drive more sales